Morgan Strebler: Biography

 Morgan's entree into the World of Illusion began as a child when his parents gave him a magic set for his birthday.
-Instantly bitten by the "magic bug", Morgan began performing for family and friends.
+He began performing for family and friends.

-By his early teens, he was a local celebrity, performing close-up and stage magic for birthday parties, corporate events and church functions.
+By his early teens, he performed close-up and stage magic for birthday parties, corporate events and church functions.

 Before achieving success, Strebler worked odd jobs ranging from a magician pitchman at Houdini's magic shop to working security at nightclubs in Las Vegas.

 Strebler developed a professional persona around his signature "Liquid Metal" routine in order to distinguish himself from other magicians.
 In 2003, he was asked to perform at Neverland Ranch for Joe Jackson's birthday party.
 Later, he performed two nights a week at V bar inside The Venetian and then five nights a week at the Bellagio Hotel and Casino inside the Caramel lounge.
 His regular performances later led to a comedy show at the Hard Rock Hotel and Casino called Beachers Madhouse.